Dmitri Pavlichenko: Allegations of assassinations

-The Governing Council of the Inter-Parliamentary Union has expressed its concern about these allegations and Pavlichenko is now subject to international financial sanctions among with several other Belarusian senior officials and politicians.
+The Governing Council of the Inter-Parliamentary Union has expressed its concern about these allegations.
+Pavlichenko is now subject to international sanctions of the United States, the European Union, the United Kingdom, Switzerland and Canada among with several other Belarusian senior officials and politicians.

 In December 2019, Deutsche Welle published a documentary film in which Yury Garavski, a former member of a special unit of the Belarusian Ministry of Internal Affairs, confirmed that it was his unit which had arrested, taken away Yury Zacharanka, Viktar Hanchar and Anatol Krassouski and that it was Pavlichenko who by hand shot them dead.

 In August 2020, he was identified as the commander of an OMON detachment during the 2020 Belarusian protests.